WorldQL/dreamlab-engine/README.md

 - Graphical editor and Behavior system
 - Real-time collaboration
 - One-click deployment / bundling
+- Built-in version control

 ## Setup
-We recommend using Dreamlab using our cloud service.
+We recommend [using Dreamlab with our hosted service](https://app.dreamlab.gg/).
 However, you can run it locally with the following:
 ```bash
 git clone https://github.com/WorldQL/dreamlab-engine
 cd dreamlab-engine/multiplayer